Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Conclusions

 \section{Conclusions}

 In this paper, we performed a comprehensive analysis of measures for group assessment in coalitional games.
-We proposed a natural extension of the Shapley value to groups which assesses a group by evaluating the impact of its removal from the game.
-We formalized this intuition through two axiomatic characterizations, closely related to existing axiomatizations of the Shapley value.
-Furthermore, we characterized the class of group semivalues and identified a dual approach that measures synergy rather than the value of a coalition.
+We proposed an approach of sequential elimination in which the elements of the group are removed one by one, and their assessment are added.
+We formalized this approach through two axiomatic characterizations and analyzed the extension of the Shapley value, named the Union Shapley value.
+Furthermore, we characterized the class of group values and identified a corresponding approach that measures synergy rather than the value of a coalition.
 In our analysis we introduced a new measure of synergy and revealed a novel connection between several group values proposed in the literature.

 There are several possible directions for future work.
 While the new measures have strong theoretical foundation, it is also important to test them empirically in real-world applications of the Shapley value---e.g., to assess interactions between features or evaluate groups of similar features in machine learning algorithms.
 Moreover, we plan to study the computational aspects of the new measures and develop dedicated approximation algorithms.
 Finally, it would be interesting to extend our definitions to more advanced models of cooperative games, such as graph-restricted games~\cite{Myerson:1977}.